ModelEarth/io/charts/charts.md

 	git clone https://github.com/ModelEarth/localsite localsite &&
 	git clone https://github.com/ModelEarth/io io

-You can install additional model.earth repos with our [install cmd](/localsite/start/steps)
+You can contribute to model.earth repos with our [webroot](/webroot).

-If you'll be contributing changes, fork first the repo you're editing and clone from your fork.
-[Turn on GitHub Pages](/localsite/start/steps/#github-pages) so we can review your changes.

 Run the following occasionally to refresh your local clones, or pull in Github Desktop: